spatie/blender-media/README.md

 npm run example
 ```

-The process will also watch for JS and CSS file changes.
+script will also watch for JS and CSS file changes.

 ## Usage

-In order to use the `media` component, you'll need to register it first.
-You can either register it globally, or scoped to a view model:
+In order to use the `media` component, you need to register it first.
+You can register it globally, or inside a Vue component:

 ```js
 import Media from 'blender-media';